 Everyone’s body responds differently to foods and diets; there is no single magic diet for preventing or controlling diabetes.
 Adding activity to your daily routine can also affect the effectiveness of your diet.
 It is important to find the right combination of exercise, healthy foods and portion control.
 Family, friends and caregivers can all help to support weight loss and a nutritious diet.

 Help for you and your loved ones is always available from Dakota Home Care.
-We can set up a consult with a registered dietitian nutritionist (RDN /RD).
+We can set up a consult with a registered dietitian nutritionist (RDN /RD) to help manage diabetes and eating habits throughout the year.
 We can also arrange for an aide who will shop for, prepare and be there for your loved one during meals.
 We can help him or her to focus on lifestyle modifications that promote diabetes control and better health in general.
-Contact Dakota Home Care today at (877) 691-0015 for a free, in-home evaluation or to learn more about our senior companion care services.
+Contact Dakota Home Care today at (877) 691-0015 for a free, in-home evaluation or to learn more about our North Dakota senior care services.

 Happy New Year from your Friends at Dakota Home Care!